 Applicable regulations

-In accordance with the regulations applicable to public passenger transport services, users of public transport in the Ile-de-France region must, in order to be in good standing, be in possession of a valid transport ticket that they must systematically validate when accessing the networks and when connecting:
+In accordance with the regulations applicable to public passenger transport services, users of public transport in the Ile-de-France region must, in order to be in good standing, be in possession of a valid transport ticket that they must systematically validate when accessing the networks and when making connections:

-• on board vehicles for bus, urban tram and T Zen.
+- on board vehicles for the bus, urban tram and T Zen.

 Holders of short passes (Mobilis, Ticket Jeunes week-end and Paris Visite) must also write their name and the date(s) of use of their ticket on the magnetic coupon.